Target Luna: Pathfinders to Mars

 As with the previous serial, Guy Verney remained as director.

-The characters of Valarie and Jimmy Wedewood were dropped from the sequel.
+The characters of Valarie and Jimmy Wedgwood were dropped from the sequel.
 Professor Wedgwood was retired in the first chapter leaving Conway Henderson as the lead character and Ian Murray as Buchan Island base controller.
 Margret Henderson, Conway's niece, was introduced, and Harcourt Brown - a scientific writer and extraterrestrial theorist.